-Join Richard Harrington for an in-depth discussion in this video A guided tour: Buttons and controls, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video A guided tour: Buttons and controls, part of Learning the Canon 6D.

 …Let's start by taking a quick look at some of the essential buttons and…controls on your camera.…Don't worry if you hear me use a term you aren't familiar with.…We'll explore most of these controls in more detail later in the course.…The power switch is used every time you want to turn the camera on or off.…The shutter button is what you push to actually take a photo.…The mode dial controls the way that your camera functions.…You'll need to press the mode dial lock-release button in order to turn it,…and this prevents accidentally switching modes while shooting.…